-Left orphaned at six years old, Bernardine was raised by a pious aunt, and grew in devotion to God, Our Lady and the Church.
-Caring for the plague stricken in 1401 taught him the brevity of human life, that our thoughts should primarily be for eternity.
+Left orphaned at six years old, Bernardine was raised by a pious aunt, and grew in devotion to God, Our Lady, and the Church.
+Caring for the plague stricken in 1401 taught him the brevity of human life, and that our thoughts should primarily be about preparing for eternity.
+Memento mori.
 He joined the Observant branch of the Orders of Friars Minor (the strict reform of the Franciscans), and spent his life preaching across Italy – not just within churches and convents and at liturgies, but in the open air before thousands, like his near-contemporary Dominican, Vincent Ferrer, who prophesied Bernardine’s vocation.
-One wonders how they projected their words without amplified sound systems; but, then, God’s grace can do wonders.
+One wonders how they projected their words without amplified sound systems; but, then, natural virtue, elevated by God’s grace, can do wonders.

-Add to this that Bernardine had a naturally raspy voice, but was one of the most successful preachers of his day, converting untold numbers as he crisscrossed the countryside, inveighing against vices, with his exhortations sometimes ending with a ‘bonfire of the vanities’, the townspeople casting into the flames all those occasions of sin, vanity mirrors, high-heeled shoes, perfumes, decks of cards (gambling was an inveterate vice ruining many).
-We might demur with our more modern and tolerant views, but still, I wonder what he would say of today’s smartphones, porno mags, yoga pants, birth control pills and, say, condoms?
+Even though Bernardine had a naturally raspy voice, he was one of the most successful preachers of his day, converting untold numbers as he crisscrossed the countryside, inveighing against vices, with his exhortations sometimes ending with a ‘bonfire of the vanities’, the townspeople casting into the flames all those occasions of sin, hand-held mirrors, high-heeled shoes, perfumes, dice and decks of cards (gambling was an inveterate vice ruining many).
+We, with our more modern and tolerant views, might demur; but still, I wonder what our saint would say of today’s smartphones, porno mags, yoga pants, birth control pills and, say, condoms?

 We’ve lost a lot more than half of our own population over the past fifty or so years, due to various widespread practices of ‘sodomy’, to which we have now added widespread abortion.
 Ponder the precipitously low birthrate of the United States (which had been holding its own until recently), now joining the demographic death spiral across the globe, with a few exceptions (almost all in Africa, where fervent religion is also booming – only those who believe in the future will have children).

 Bernardine also helped found the Church’s social doctrine, expounding the scholastic principles of socio-economics, not least the evil of usury, which, in its essence, is an attempt to make money from nothing.
-Reflect upon the causes of the Great Depression, the stock market, speculative investing and borrowing to invest, sub-prime mortgages, reckless loans, and, well, we all get some idea of the economic ruin he was predicting – and we still haven’t learned much.
+Reflect upon the causes of the Great Depression, as well as our current woes: immoral speculation on the stock market; printing money without any value; sub-prime mortgages, reckless loans, and consequent runaway inflation…well, we all get some idea of the economic ruin he was predicting – and we still haven’t learned much.
+(Even if we may be about to)

 Both sex and money must, in a deep sense, be productive of their purposes.
 For enclosed in upon themselves for our own solipsistic pleasure, they will lead to our ruin, in this life and the next.